Kalahandi district: History

 The archaeological record of the Tel Valley reveals the presence of the primates in its zones during the Pleistocenephase.
 Paleolithic is being documented in Kalahandi, like Moter river basin in Dharamgarh region.
 One of the largest size axe of late Stone Age culture has been recovered from Kalahandi.
 Tel river civilisation put light towards a great civilisation existing in Kalahandi in the past that is recently getting explored.
 The discovered archaeological wealth of Tel Valley suggest a well civilised, urbanised, cultured people inhabited on this land mass around 2000 years ago and Asurgarh was its capital.
 Kalahandi along with Koraput and Bastar was part of Kantara referred in Ramayana and Mahabharata.

-In the 4th century BC Kalahandi region was known as Indravana from where precious gem-stones and diamond were collected for the imperial Maurya treasury.
+In the 4th century BC Kalahandi region was known as Indravana from where precious gemstones and diamonds were collected for the imperial Maurya treasury.
 During the period of Maurya emperor Ashoka, Kalahandi along with Koraput and Bastar region was called Atavi Land.
 This land was unconquered as per Ashokan record.
-In the beginning of Christian era probably it was known as Mahavana.
+In the beginning of the Christian era probably it was known as Mahavana.
 In the 4th century AD Vyaghraraja was ruling over Mahakantara comprising Kalahandi, undivided Koraput and Bastar region.
 Asurgarh was capital of Mahakantara.
 After Vyaghraraja, the Nala kings like Bhavadatta Varman, Arthapati and Skanda Varman ruled over south part of this region up to about 500, the territory was known as Nalavadi-visaya and rest of Mahakantara, lower part of Tel river valley was ruled by king Tastikara and his scions, the kingdom was known as Parvatad-waraka, whose headquarters was Talabhamraka near Belkhandi.

 In the 6th century a new kingdom developed in the Kalahandi tract under King Tustikara, but very little is known about other kings of his family.
-Maraguda valley was identified as capital of Sarabapuriyas.
+Maraguda valley was identified as the capital of Sarabapuriyas.
 During Sarabapuriyas in the 6th century, Kalahandi lost its political entities and merged with eastern part of South Kosal or Kosal.
 But this was also for a short period as in succeeding phase it assumed a distinct name Trikalinga.
 By the 9th–10th centuries the region including Western Odisha, Kalahandi, Koraput and Bastar was known as Trikalinga.
 The Somavamsi king Mahabhavagupta I Janmejaya (925 – 960) assumed the title Trikalingadhipati.
 Trikalinga was short lived and Chindakangas carved out a new kingdom called Chakrakota Mandala or Bramarakota Mandala, which later one expanded to whole Kalahandi and Koraput.